 BarclayHedge ranks Portal Digital Fund #1 multi-advisor for the year of 2021

-Ranked for its net return to investors.
-The fund achieved an 80.1% return for 2021.
-Greater performance than Bitcoin with one-third of its volatility.
+Portal Digital Fund achieved an 83.1% return for 2021 net of fees, outperforming Bitcoin’s by 60% with one-third of its volatility

-We are beyond delighted that BarclayHedge ranked the Portal Digital Fund #1 for the Multi-Advisor Category for 2021.
-I would like to thank the Portal team and our investors for their support.”SYDNEY, NEW SOUTH WALES, AUSTRALIA, February 9, 2022 /EINPresswire.com/ --
+We are beyond delighted that BarclayHedge ranked the Portal Digital Fund #1 for the Multi-Advisor Category for 2021.”SYDNEY, NEW SOUTH WALES, AUSTRALIA, February 9, 2022 /EINPresswire.com/ --

 — Deryck Graham, CEO of Portal Asset Management

-• 2021 performance is greater than Bitcoin with 1/3 of its volatility
+• The fund outperformed Bitcoin by 60% with one-third of its volatility

-• Portal Digital Fund is the first fund from Portal Asset Management.

 BarclayHedge, a division of Backstop Solutions, is the leader in Alternate Investment Data.
 For over 30 years, the company has been the pinnacle benchmark for investment data and indices.
 It ranks Hedge Funds across 48 categories and provides monthly rankings, as well as, the more coveted annual awards.

-The Portal Digital Fund is the first fund from Portal Asset Management.
-It is a low volatility open-ended fund that invests in funds across the cryptoassets and blockchain economy, with a targeted return of 25% -30% p.a. net of fees.
+The Portal Fund is a low volatility open-ended fund that invests in funds across the cryptoassets and blockchain economy, with a targeted return of 25% p.a. net of fees over the medium term.

+The Portal Fund is a global fund of hedge funds that targets an operationally robust, lower volatility access to the crypto asset space via diversification across various specialist fund investment strategies.
+It is an open-ended fund offering monthly subscription and redemptions and targets a return of 25% -30% p.a. net of fees.

-The fund has previously been awarded with several global industry awards such as BarclayHedge Alternative Investment Rankings for 2020 and ranked 1st for #1 Fund of Hedge Funds Asia Pacific H1, 2021 by the alternative investment platform Preqin.
+The fund has previously been awarded with several global industry awards such as BarclayHedge Alternative Investment Ranking #3 in the multi advisory category for 2020 and ranked #1 Fund of Hedge Funds Asia Pacific H1, 2021 by the alternative investment platform Preqin.

+In an increasingly uncertain environment, uncorrelated alternative investments such as the Portal Fund are becoming increasingly attractive to professional investors looking to protect their portfolios.
+The industry continues to gain traditional financial service providers support with big-four auditor KPMG in Canada officially adding Ethereum (ETH) and Bitcoin (BTC) to its corporate treasury earlier this week.

 December’s sharp decline in cryptoassets reflects an exodus of uneasy retail investors, while many family offices, and wealthy individuals in Australia are only just adding cryptocurrencies to their portfolios.

-“We are all gratified with the BarclayHedge award for 2021.
-May 2022 be another great year for the Portal Asset Management and our investors”.
+“We are very proud and appreciative of the BarclayHedge award for 2021.
+We continue to have faith in our investment strategy and believe 2022 will be another great year for the Portal Digital Fund and our investors”.
+Mark Witten, Senior Portfolio Manager, First Degree Global Asset Management Pte.
+Ltd. (“First Degree”), Manager of the Portal Digital Fund and Director of Portal Asset Management Pte Ltd.

 --

 Portal Asset Management (“Portal”) is an independent boutique adviser in the digital currency space.
-Incorporated in Singapore, it acts as digital asset advisor to the Manager of Portal Digital Fund, a Cayman Islands registered fund-of-funds that invests in funds across the digital currency and blockchain economy.
+Incorporated in Singapore, it acts as digital asset advisor to First Degree, the manager of Portal Fund, as Corporate Authorised Representative to Boutique Capital Pty.
+Ltd., the trustee of the Horizon Fund, and adviser to AK Jensen Investment Management Ltd., the manager of the Radiance Fund.

+The Portal Fund is managed by First Degree Global Asset Management Pte.
+Ltd., which holds a Capital Markets Services Licence for Fund Management issued by the Monetary Authority of Singapore.

+The Horizon Fund is an Australian-domiciled offering, the trustee of which is Boutique Capital Pty.
+Ltd. (“Boutique Capital”), which holds an Australian Financial Services Licence.

-Our experienced team brings an institutional-grade investment approach combining both quantitative and qualitative investment analysis with prudent portfolio construction to provide access to this unchartered space.
-We aim to consistently deliver positive performance with reduced volatility via uncorrelated strategies that achieve upside as the sector grows and which preserve capital in down-markets via diversification across differing systematic trading strategies.
+The investment teams of Portal Fund, Horizon Fund and Radiance Fund bring an institutional-grade investment approach combining both quantitative and qualitative investment analysis with prudent portfolio construction to provide access to this unchartered space.
+The teams aim to consistently deliver positive performance with reduced volatility via uncorrelated strategies that achieve upside as the sector grows and which preserve capital in down-markets via diversification across differing systematic trading strategies.

 For more information, please visit portal.am and follow @portalassetmanagement